Democrats criticize Rep. Rashida Tlaib for her pro-Palestinian comments

 Greene said Tlaib’s embrace of the slogan was equivalent to “calls for genocide of our great friend and ally Israel.”
 The Anti-Defamation League has previously labeled the chant promoted by Tlaib as “an antisemitic charge.”

 On Oct.
-18., hundreds of protestors filled the Cannon House Office Building to call for a ceasefire in the Israel-Hamas war.
+18., hundreds of protesters filled the Cannon House Office Building to call for a cease-fire in the Israel-Hamas war.
 A Capitol Police spokesperson said that to the best of their knowledge, everyone went through security and entered the complex the proper way.

 Tlaib didn’t attend the protest indoors, a source familiar with the matter previously told NBC News, but she delivered remarks at a rally with the demonstrators outside the Capitol.

-After voting against her resolution to censure Tlaib, Rep. Chip Roy, R-Texas, pointed out Greene’s history of antisemitic remarks, including that she had suggested that a “laser beam” controlled by a wealthy Jewish family was behind deadly wildfires in California in 2018.
+After voting against her resolution to censure Tlaib, Rep. Chip Roy, R-Texas, pointed out Greene’s history of antisemitic remarks, including her suggestion that a “laser beam” controlled by a wealthy Jewish family was behind deadly wildfires in California in 2018.